What is a MiWARN?

 Who is more likely to have that specialized pump or valve your system needs to get back on line in a hurry?
 That’s right, another water or wastewater system.
 So join your peers in MiWARN and become part of the network dedicated to keeping our communities healthy, sanitary and safe.

-When water and wastewater service is restored, people have a renewed sense of hope that recovery is forthcoming!
+When water, wastewater and other publicworks service is restored, people have a renewed sense of hope that recovery is forthcoming!